cembooks/static/README.md

 <h2> Installation </h2>

-To run the code do the following:
+To run the code do the following.

 1) Get [deal.II](https://dealii.org) and install it.